Code-Institute-Submissions/Toulson-Electrical-Maintenance/README.md

     -   #### Typography
         -   The Roboto font is the main font used throughout the whole website with Sans-Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Roboto is a clean font in the sans-serif typeface family which was developed by Google as the system font for its mobile operating system Android.
     -   #### Imagery
         -   There is a background hero image for 4 of the 5 pages, which is designed to attract users' attention and add imagery to an otherwise content-heavy website.
-The images have been taken from Getty Images to provide a visual of the services provided by the company.
+The images have been taken from [Unsplash] (https://unsplash.com/) to provide a visual of the services provided by the company.

 *   ### Wireframes